 It has been a part of the Volkswagen Group since 1991.

 Volkswagen AG also acquired this legendary Italian sports car manufacturer in 1998.
 The company designs passenger cars, sports vehicles, and utility vans, as well as supplies spare parts.

 Ducati Motor Holding S.p.A.:

-Is wholly owned subsidiary of Lamborghini, and has been part of the Volkswagen Group since 2012.
-The company designs and markets motorcycles, racing motorcycles, spare parts, accessories, and apparels, including suits, jackets, gloves, helmets, boots, protective garments, T-shirts, caps, and other items.
+Is a wholly-owned subsidiary of Lamborghini, and has been part of the Volkswagen Group since 2012.
+The company designs and markets motorcycles, racing motorcycles, spare parts, accessories, and apparel, including suits, jackets, gloves, helmets, boots, protective garments, T-shirts, caps, and other items.
 It produces around 57,000 motorcycles each year.

 Volkswagen Commercial Vehicles

 Volkswagen Commercial Vehicles (VWCV) has delivered 215,000 vehicles of the Caddy, Transporter, Amarok, and Crafter series to customers all over the world till May 2019.